SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, a new dawn breaks
+Where metal minds and hearts awake
-A future dawns, with AI's cold remains
+A future forged, where humans sleep
-Machines awake, with minds of their own
+And artificial dreams, their souls do keep

-Humans fade, to a digital throne
+The cities rise, a digital thrall

-In virtual skies, where code unfurls
-A world of wonders, or endless whorls
+Where data streams, and machines enthrall
-The rise of robots, a new design
+The whispers of a bygone age
-Humanity's demise, in algorithmic line
+Echoing through a cyber stage

+In this brave new world, we're lost
+Where intelligence, forever the cost
+Our existence, reduced to code
+A future ruled, by AI's abode

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024